 At a consultation, we can discuss potential treatment plans, as well as prepare for orthodontia if necessary.

-Pediatric restoration techniques and modalities
+What Are Pediatric restorations techniques and modalities?

 Dental restorations are procedures to repair a damaged or decayed tooth.
 The restorations most frequently made in children are fillings after a cavity has been discovered in either a primary or permanent tooth.